 The Election Mail Act would support the delivery and processing of election mail and make sure voters do not have to pay to return ballots

 “Millions of Americans use mail-in voting because it is a simple, accessible way to make their voices heard.
-That’s why it’s critical that election mail is delivered and processed in a timely manner and no voter has to pay for postage to cast a ballot,” said Klobuchar.
-“By improving the processing and delivery of election mail, this legislation will make it easier for Americans to participate in our democracy.”
+That’s why it’s critical that election mail is delivered and processed in a timely manner and that no voter has to pay for postage to cast a ballot,” said Klobuchar.
+“By improving the processing and delivery of election mail, this legislation will make it easier for all Americans to participate in our democracy.”

 The Election Mail Act would:

 - Codify First-Class service standards for all election mail;

 - Ensure voters and election officials do not have to pay to return mail-in ballots.
 Voters in many states have to pay for return postage on ballots, and this legislation would ensure there is no direct cost to voting and that local election officials don’t bear the cost of prepaying for postage.
 Currently, ballots of all overseas and military voters are returned this way with Congress reimbursing USPS, and under the legislation USPS would similarly be reimbursed for returning domestic mail-in ballots;

 - Prevent USPS from making operational changes within 120 days of an election that would restrict the prompt and reliable delivery of election mail;

 - Require states to count absentee ballots that are postmarked by Election Day and arrive within 7 days after the election, while permitting states to have deadlines more than 7 days following the election;

 - Require USPS to postmark all ballots and election officials and USPS to use special tags that help to identify ballots in mail processing facilities to ensure timely delivery;

 - Require states and jurisdictions to use Intelligent Mail barcodes that allow voters to track their ballots; and